nystrom/rivo/docs/design.md

 When a module `M` is loaded, it may provide a new alternative `a` for an existing function `f`.
 If the `a` overlaps another alternative of `f`, it has priority in `M` and in any module that (later) imports `M`.
 Other modules (that do not import `M`) do not see `a`.

-The following example is take
+The following example is taken from the classboxes  [Bergel '05]

+    module System
+    data Socket
+    data HTTPSocket
+    fun ping (host)

+    module HTML
 When a module imports another, only the imported definitions are visible, even dynamically.
 Local definitions override imported definitions.

 Thus: